 Program 19.
 Streamline Approvals and Support for Affordable Housing Projects: The City will develop a preliminary application form and procedure or will formally adopt the Preliminary Application Form developed by the California Department of Housing and Community Development (HCD), pursuant to SB 330.
 The City will also establish a written policy and/or procedure, and other guidance as appropriate, to specify the SB 35 streamlining approval process and standards for eligible projects under Government Code Section 65913.4.
 The applications will be available on the City's website for developers interested in pursuing the streamlined process or vesting rights.
-In addition, to facilitate housing mobility and approve more lower income units in higher resourced areas of the city, explore additional community benefits could include Inclusionary Housing requirements and fees, Community Benefit agreements, increase land dedications for future city services, and joint-lease agreements for schools and civic uses.
-Other community benefits the City will explore to prevent displacement include a right to counsel program, tenant bill of rights, housing trust fund, rent escrow account program, and land banking.
-If additional community benefits are approved, put into place by December 2024.
+In addition, to facilitate housing mobility and approve more lower income units in higher resourced areas of the city, the City will implement a minimum of two of the items below: